 We hope the Center provides you with a rewarding volunteer environment and experience.
-If questions arise, don't hesitate to speak with the Assistant Director for Operations who is CCNW's Volunteer Coordinator, who can be reached at 914 232-6572, x 105.
+If questions arise, don't hesitate to speak with the Operations Manager who is CCNW's Volunteer Coordinator, who can be reached at 914 232-6572, x 105.